 Social Media for Organic Search Ranking

 In Social Media Optimization, gaining profile links and shared or tweeted back links from individual social networks such as Facebook and Twitter would be the objective towards real time search.
-The greater impact you can shed on the social networking sites, the greater your SEO projections will improve as the time goes by.
+The greater impact you can shed on the social networking sites, the greater your SEO projections will improve as the time goes by, take the advice that Wellington SEO provides and make sure to follow it.
 As we can see, Google have incorporated in their real time search the results and updates from Twitter as well as Bing allied to Facebook.
 Both Google and Yahoo give higher ranking to sites or content based upon social media voting.

 So there is really a real closure between these gigantic websites.
 Let’s take a deeper look into how searches engines count social signals for organic ranking.

 A tweet is a status update on a microblogging website, Twitter.
 It’s been a powerful message allowing 140 characters or less, having a flexible link shortening and multi protocol services.